Where are the ‘I amsterdam’ letters? The complete selfie guide

 You’ve found a magic recipe that’s bringing in loads of tourists, who are all spending money in your city.
 So why take them away?
 Well, the concept worked a little too well.

 The I amsterdam phrase was originally created by a Dutch advertising firm, KesselsKramer, as their own take on ‘I ♥︎ NY’.
-But, there was one problem: Amsterdam-based designer, Vanessa van Dam, had already used a similar concept and design to ‘I amsterdam’ two years prior.
+However, there was one problem: Amsterdam-based designer, Vanessa van Dam, had already used a similar concept and design to ‘I amsterdam’ two years prior.

-Luckily for her, the city of Amsterdam bought her out to the sweet tune of 20,000 euros, despite finding that no copyright had been breached.
+Luckily for her, the city of Amsterdam bought her out to the sweet tune of €20,000, despite finding that no copyright had been breached.

 The letters landed in Museumplein in September 2004, patiently allowing thousands of tourists a day to climb, scrabble, and hug them.